• Skip to primary navigation

 • And then, with a sharp knife, cut from end to end into thin sticks.

-• Give each orange stick a light squeeze to bend them a bit and arrange them crisscrossed on one side of the tart—see picture.
+• Give each orange stick a light squeeze to bend them and arrange them crisscrossed on one side of the tart—see picture.

 • You can add some edible flowers, sprinkle extra orange zest, sift on top some powdered sugar, or use some dried or fake eucalyptus leaves—these are just a few suggestions.